TALKING TO THE POLICE

-A: NO. Whether you are arrested or are asked to voluntarily speak with police, you should never subject yourself to police questioning.
+NO. Whether you are arrested or are asked to voluntarily speak with police, you should never subject yourself to police questioning without speaking to an attorney first.
 If you are taken into custody or are asked to come down to the police station to give a statement, you should politely tell the officer: "I would like to speak with my attorney."
 If the police are investigating a juvenile delinquency incident (i.e. criminal charges) for your son or daughter, you should politely inform the police officer that you and your son/daughter wish to speak with an attorney.

 Q: The police officer told me he would put a good word in with the DA if I talk to him/her.
 Should I talk?

-- "If you're cooperative, we'll work with the judge to make sure you're released on bail." : No they won't.
-The judge will set your bail, and the investigating officer is not going to fight for you to be released from jail.
+"If you're cooperative, we'll work with the judge to make sure you're released on bail."
+Only your attorney can fight for your release on bond.